 I am not a fan of curves.
-You don't learn anything new from them and they are usually overly generous because of people who eventually drop the course.
+You learn nothing new from them and they are usually overly generous because of people who eventually drop the course.
 As such, there are several bonus opportunities in the class but you have to earn them.
 The sections titled Orientation Quiz, Getting Started Homework, and Getting Started Quiz are bonus opportunities which are due at the end of the second week of the semester.
-The Orientation Quiz will also count as a bonus and will go towards your chapter test grade.
+The Orientation Quiz will also count as a bonus and will go towards your chapter test grade so it is valuable!
 You can take it as many times as you wish.